Maynard Youth Soccer

 -

-Communicate clearly - whistle, voice, arms, flags
+Communicate clearly “what happens next” by using your whistle, voice, arms, flags

 -

-Lots of eye contact with your team
+Lots of eye contact with your team - maybe even a thumbs up exchanged

 -